uglide/rocketpilot-driver/README.md

 ### What is this?

-This is modified the Qt driver for autopilot.
-It allows [RocketPilot](https://github.com/uglide/RocketPilot) (Autopilot fork) to inspect the internals of Qt5 / QMl-based applications.
+This is Qt testability driver which allows [RocketPilot](https://github.com/uglide/RocketPilot) (Autopilot fork) to inspect the internals of Qt5 / QML-based applications.

 ### Goals of fork
 - Improve introspection :white_check_mark: